Old Azeri: Linguistic affiliation

+It shares many characteristics and common words and linguistic affinity with Zaza and considered a transitional dialect between Tati/Talysh and Zaza.
+Furthermore, Henning notes many common linguistic features with Zaza as well, based on the existence of two genuine plural cases in both languages, the ablative postposition -ri, Zaza -rā, the negative prefix in Harzandi čini(ya) 'it is not', Zaza činyo, činya and characteristic vocabulary.
+Therefore, Zaza and Talysh, along with Tati dialects, have also been considered to be remnants of the Old Azeri language.
+Modern Azeri dialects exhibit certain distinct phonological developments that differentiate them from other Northwestern Iranian languages.
+Among the Northwestern Iranian languages, only Āzarī (modern Tati dialects), Talysh, Zaza, and Gurani display a clearly regular northern development for the consonant clusters rd and rz.

 Initial studies

 Ahmad Kasravi, a preeminent Iranian Azeri scholar and linguist, was the first scholar who examined the Iranian language of Iran's historic Azerbaijan region.
 He conducted comprehensive research using Arabic, Persian, Turkish and Greek historical sources and concluded that Old Azeri was the language of this region of Iran before it adopted the Turkic language of the same name.
 Historical research showed that Azeris were an Iranic people before the arrival of Seljuq Turks to the region.